India plans to study effectiveness of AstraZeneca, Bharat Biotech vaccines

-Healthcare & PharmaceuticalsIndia plans to study effectiveness of AstraZeneca, Bharat Biotech vaccines

-India's main health agency will start a study next week to examine the effectiveness of AstraZeneca's (AZN.L) vaccine and the homegrown shot Covaxin against coronavirus, a scientist said on Wednesday.
+NEW DELHI (Reuters) - India’s main health agency will start a study next week to examine the effectiveness of AstraZeneca’s vaccine and the homegrown shot Covaxin against coronavirus, a scientist said on Wednesday.

 The Indian Council of Medical Research (ICMR) will review 3,000-5,000 people above 45 years of age, of which up to 80% will be those who have taken the AstraZeneca vaccine made locally by the Serum Institute of India.